Robert M. Nevin: Family

+Legal career

 In 1876, Robert Nevin entered into professional partnership with Alvin W. Kumler, and the firm of Nevin & Kumler was maintained until the election of Kumler as judge of the Montgomery County Court of Common Pleas, by which time it was the oldest continuous law partnership in south central Ohio.
 R. M. Nevin was a distinguished criminal lawyer and occupied a prominent place at the Ohio bar as counsel for the New York Central Railroad for thirty years (1882–1912).

+Early political activities

 Robert M. Nevin was a lifelong Republican, very active in state and local politics, and served as chairman of the Republican county committee of Montgomery County.
 He was a delegate to 14 Republican state conventions in 15 years, his name being put in nomination for Secretary of State and Governor at different times.
 In 1893, he nominated William McKinley for Governor of Ohio at the state convention in Columbus, Ohio.
 Nevin was a delegate to the Republican National Convention in 1892.

+Congress

 R. M. Nevin was elected as a Republican as prosecuting attorney of Montgomery County and served from 1887 to 1890.
 He was narrowly defeated for Congress from Ohio's third district in 1896.
 In 1900, he was elected as a Republican to the Fifty-seventh, and re-elected to the Fifty-eighth and Fifty-ninth Congresses.

+Later life

 He declined renomination in 1906, resuming the practice of law in Dayton.
 He was a Mason, Knight Templar and Scottish Rite, an Odd Fellow, a Knight of Pythias and a member of the society of Elks.

+Death and burial

 Robert Murphy Nevin died in Dayton in 1912 and was interred in Woodland Cemetery, Dayton, Ohio.